Network Code on Cybersecurity

 Additionally, each high-impact and critical-impact entity must, within twelve months after its identification and then every three years, submit a report to the competent authorities.
 Art.
 24(6) Art.
 27

 Incident notifications submitted under Art.
 23 EU NIS2 are considered sufficient for NCCS purposes, provided they include all information required under Art.
-27 and 38 of NCSS.
+27 and 38 of NCCS.

 Beyond the incident reporting, each designated high- or critical-impact entity must submit a cybersecurity risk report to the competent authority.
 This report must contain: